vmishelcs/Punkt/README.md

 \end{aligned}
 ```

 ### Notes

 * Comments start with `#` and continue until either the next `#` or the end of the line.
 * Maximum identifier length is 32 characters.
 * Non-void functions with no return statement cause a runtime error.
+* Declaration statements that are part of a for-loop should not end with a terminator (`.`).